alexandra-simeonova/drafts/structure.md

 <details>
 <summary>Tab-style navigation</summary>

-      Details on how to add it
+      Details on how to add the tab style navigation

 </details>